 “Think about little kids, when they learn to recognize cows,” says Hinton.
-“It’s not like they had a million different images and their mothers are labeling the cows.
-They just learn what cows are by looking around, and eventually they say, ‘What’s that?’ and their mother says, ‘That’s a cow’ and then they’ve got it.
+“It’s not like they had a million different images and their mothers are labelling the cows.
+They just learn what cows are by looking around, and eventually, they say, ‘What’s that?’ and their mother says, ‘That’s a cow’ and then they’ve got it.
 This works much more like that.”

 Skynet: The Future of Search